robnagler/robnagler.github.io/_posts/2020-07-21-Betting-on-Amazon.md

 day.
 I often watch Prime Video.
 I buy things for my home and businesses on Amazon.
 I use Amazon Web Services.
 I listen to Amazon Music, which I start by talking to Alexa via my Echo.
 I listen to audio books on Audible.
-Buffet knows Dairy Queen and Coca-Cola, I know Amazon.
+Buffett knows Dairy Queen and Coca-Cola, I know Amazon.
 I've been a customer since 1998 when I moved back to the US.

 But it's not just me: Amazon trucks past by my quiet street multiple